hydrusbeta/hay_say_ui/Readme.md

 ### Enabling GPU Integration
 GPU integration is turned off by default in Hay Say.
-If you have a Cuda-capable GPU, you can enable GPU integration by editing the docker-compose.yaml file.
-There are 3 places (one for each architecture) where you will need to uncomment several lines. i.e., change this:
+This is to prevent an error for users who do not have a Cuda-capable GPU.
+If you do have a Cuda-capable GPU, you can enable GPU integration by editing the docker-compose.yaml file.
+There are several place (one under each architecture) where you will see the following lines:
 ```
 # resources:
 #   reservations: